 "He is despicable; he is just like an animal."

-Perhaps in their eyes he does resemble a beast; or them every man should possess a dinner jacket.
+Perhaps in their eyes he does resemble a beast;

 for them every man should possess a dinner jacket.
 The eyes of a Russian proletarian are somewhat different.
 An ignorant, filthy, ragged man is a brother at work and a class relative.
 When the millionaire bosses had charge of him, he lived under horrible conditions, his domicile could not even be compared with a stable.
 One must know the dark, low, stuffy, over-crowded barracks in the oil-districts to realize the significance of house construction for the Russian workers.